DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 While Carlos and David scapegoated other struggling populations, neither examined: Why do children's opportunities depend on their parents' wealth?
 Who benefits from keeping communities isolated and individuals atomized?
 The social questions that could build solidarity were systematically avoided.

-This led the investigators to the meta-question that haunted their research: If these questions are so obvious, why don't we ask them?
+This led me to the meta-question that haunted my research: If these questions are so obvious, why don't we ask them?
 What keeps us focused on fighting each other instead of examining the systems that create our shared problems?

 The uncomfortable answer they discovered was that we avoid these questions because answering them would require us to acknowledge how little control we actually have over the systems that shape our lives.
 It's psychologically easier to blame other powerless people than to confront our collective powerlessness against concentrated wealth and institutional control.
 The divide-and-conquer strategy works because it offers the illusion of agency—we can fight immigrants, liberals, conservatives, or boomers—while the real sources of our problems remain safely beyond our reach.